Iain Mackintosh: Theatre space designer

 In 2009 Mackintosh worked with architect Robin Snell (also a contributor to Glyndebourne), on the design of the Opera Pavilion at Garsington Opera, which opened in 2011 and won many awards.

 New Life for Historic theatres

 As well as working on new theatres Mackintosh has advocated for the retention and renovation of old theatres.
-These include the Festival Theatre, Edinburgh (1994), formerly the Milburn Brothers’ Empire Theatre of 1928 which he designed with architect Colin Ross of Law and Dunbar-Nasmith.
+These include the Festival Theatre, Edinburgh (1994), formerly the Milburn Brothers’ Empire Theatre of 1928 which he designed with architect Colin Ross of Law and Dunbar-Nasmith, the Theatre Royal, Nottingham (1976-1978) with Renton Howard Wood Levin Architects and the Lyceum Theatre, London.